harrycresswell/harry/site/content/notes/practical-javascript-2.md

 ---
 title: "Practical Javascript – Functions"
 date: 2018-07-30T09:40:59+01:00
+slug: "parctical-javascript-functions"
 ---

 This is Part 2 of my notes on Gordon Zhu’s [Practical Javascript](https://watchandcode.com/p/practical-javascript), in this part we focus on improving our Todo App by using Functions to make our commands easier to write.
-Here’s [Part 1](notes/gordon-zhus-practical-javascript/) incase you missed it.
+Here’s [Part 1](notes/practical-javascript-arrays/) incase you missed it.

 ## Building a todo app v2.0